How to use Relative Strength index (RSI) : Tips for new traders

 Notice in the image above that the stock is in uptrend and each time RSI crosses above 50 from below the stock price shows accelerated movement towards upside.
 Shown in the image with red dots.

-Practical uses of Relative Strength Index (RSI)/ Trading strategies with RSI
+Practical uses of Relative Strength Index (RSI)-

-1) To confirm the trend of a stock- RSI can be used as a trend indicator to confirm the trend of a stock.
-In an uptrend, RSI largely remains above the 50 level and frequently touches the 70 level mark.
-Similarly in a downtrend, RSI largely remains below the 50 level and frequently touches the 30 level mark.
+RSI can be used to confirm the underlying trend in a stock.
+In an uptrend, RSI largely remains above the 40 level and frequently touches the 70 level mark.
+Similarly in a downtrend, RSI largely remains below the 60 level and frequently touches the 30 level mark.

 Let's understand this with the help of charts.